sandersaares/video-latency-toolkit/Readme.md

 # Metrics

-The app exposes the latency in the form of Prometheus metrics, on the http://server:19891/metrics URL.
+Interpreter.Gui exposes the latency in the form of Prometheus metrics, on the http://server:19891/metrics URL.
 You can use the `metrics-port` command line argument to specify a different port, allowing multiple instances of the app to publish metrics concurrently.

 # System requirements